Chapter 2: Introduction to Computer Programming

 down to a lot of work—not necessarily hard work, but consistent effort.
 For that

-reason, it helps if you really enjoy programming in general—you must love to play and write games to get really good at it.
+love to play and write games to get really good at it.
 If you

 are not fascinated by something, how will you muster the will to keep at it?